-I was a mainstream journalist for almost 30 years, including as a a former political journalist and bureau chief with The Australian, a former chief of staff at Messenger Newspapers in Adelaide and a former state political reporter for The Adelaide Advertiser.
+I was a mainstream journalist for almost 30 years, including as a a former political journalist and bureau chief with The Australian in Adelaide and Hobart, a former chief of staff at Messenger Newspapers in Adelaide and a former state political reporter for The Adelaide Advertiser.

-It was during this time that I got the nickname, The Terrier, because I find it very hard to let things go, especially if I see an injustice, a misuse of power or a problem that needs to be fixed.
+It was during this time that I got the nickname, “the terrier”, because I find it hard to let things go, especially if I see an injustice, a misuse of power or a problem that needs to be fixed.

-Most recently I co-founded and co-edited Bluestone Magazine, an online magazine based in Warrnambool from 2013-2016, that quickly gained a reputation for stirring the pot in a small city.
+Most recently I co-founded and co-edited Bluestone Magazine, an online magazine based in Warrnambool from 2013-2016, that quickly gained a reputation for keeping an eye on the city.

 In my professional career, I always aimed to be “objective”, but with a shrinking media and less independent voices, I am not afraid to be an advocate and to use my journalism to speak up for the environment, social justice and transparency in government.